pedrocurvo/MLStellaratorDesign/README.md

 2. Train the model by running `model_train.py`.
 The model weights will be saved in `model_weights.h5`.

-3. Use the model to predict "good" stellarators by running `model_predict.py`.
+3. Predict "good" stellarators by running `model_predict.py`.
 The results will be saved in `data/predict.csv`.

 The script `qsc_sampling.py` contains supporting routines for `generate.py` and `model_predict.py`.